-Beauty sleep pertains to more than just your skin.
-While we spend plenty of time and effort investing in a nightly skincare regimen, prepping our locks is a step that's often overlooked.
+Beauty sleep, as a term, applies to more than just your skin.
+While we do spend plenty of time and effort investing in a nightly skincare regimen, prepping our locks for sleep is a step that often goes overlooked.
 How you spend your shut-eye can greatly affect the state of your hair, so before you hit the hay, take care of your tresses by making sure your beauty routine prioritizes healthy hair.
 The first step is breaking the bad bedtime habits of which we've all been guilty.

-Sleeping with your hair down seems like the most natural way to go but can actually be doing more harm than good.
-Especially for long-haired girls, sleeping with hair down increases your chance of waking up with tangles and strands that have been roughed up or pulled by your pillow.
+Sleeping with your hair down seems like the most natural way to go but can actually be doing more harm than good, especially if you have long hair.
+"Never go to bed without tying your hair up (for long hair), as loose hair can tangle.
+Removing tangles later can cause breakage," says celebrity hairstylist Fallon Toni Chavez.
 The best thing to do is tie your hair up in a loose bun on the top of your head so you're never sleeping directly on top of it while you're lying down.

-We know what havoc a dry environment can wreak on our skin, but we don’t often consider that it can have the same negative effects on our hair.
-If your bedroom is typically dry, you may want to invest in a humidifier.
-This will not only keep your locks from getting dried out but also prevent other beauty woes like chapped lips and flaky skin.
+We know the havoc a dry environment can wreak on our skin, but we don’t often consider that it can have very similar and equally negative effects on our hair.
+If your bedroom is typically dry, or if you have a heater on, your hair might suffer from the dry air.
+"Never go to bed with central heat on, that can dry your hair out," says Chavez.
+Try investing in a humidifier to keep your locks from getting dried out (and to prevent other beauty woes like chapped lips and flaky skin).